aminerachyd/website/docs/Docs/linux.md

+# Docs: Linux

-# Route DNS requests of a subdomain to a specific DNS server
+## Route DNS requests of a subdomain to a specific DNS server

 Using systemd-resolved, you can create a file under `/etc/systemd/resolved/resolved.conf.d/`, call it `custom.conf`.
 In this file, add the following: